RiaRosenauer/physicsexams/README.md

+# This is not bugfree!
+Bugs are fixed in the next few days!
 # physicsexams
 This django project is a suggestion for a website helping TUM physics students to organize their learning for exams.